pulp/pulp/docs/dev-guide/contributing/index.rst

 first-time contributor, feel free to ask.

 Pulp is written in Python.
-While you do not need to be a Python expert to contribute, it would be advantegeous to run through the `Python tutorial
+While you do not need to be a Python expert to contribute, it would be advantageous to run through the `Python tutorial
 <https://docs.python.org/2/tutorial/>`_ if you are new to Python or programming
 in general.
 Contributing to an open source project like Pulp is a great way to become proficient in a programming language since you will get helpful feedback